lino-framework/presto/docs/specs/cal.rst

  10     suggested    Vorschlag       ?
-Ja                Nein     Nein                Nein 20     draft        Geplant         ☐             Ja                Nein     Nein                Nein 50     took_place   Stattgefunden   ☑             Nein              Ja       Nein                Nein 60     missed       Missed          ☉             Nein              Ja       Nein                Ja 70     cancelled    Abgesagt        ⚕             Nein              Ja       Ja                  Ja
+Ja                Nein     Nein                Nein 20     draft        Geplant         ☐             Ja                Nein     Nein                Nein 50     took_place   Stattgefunden   ☑             Nein              Ja       Nein                Nein 60     missed       Verpasst        ☉             Nein              Ja       Nein                Ja 70     cancelled    Abgesagt        ⚕             Nein              Ja       Ja                  Ja
 ====== ============ =============== ============= ================= ======== =================== =========
 <BLANKLINE>

+Don't refuse to mark an entry as "took place" when a guest (a worker) is still "invited".
+The internal name of the default guest state is "invited", but that's only the internal name, the verbose name is "Present".
+Saying that a deployment took place, in Presto means that you confirm that all invited workers were present.

 >>> rt.show(cal.GuestStates)
 ====== ========= ============== ================= =============
  Wert   name      Nachträglich   Text              Button text
 ------ --------- -------------- ----------------- -------------
- 20     invited   Ja             Geplant           ☑
+ 10     invited   Nein           Anwesend          ☑
  50     needs     Ja             Sucht Ersatz      ⚕
  60     found     Nein           Ersatz gefunden   ☉
 ====== ========= ============== ================= =============